j-faria/OLD-j-faria.github.io/index.md

     text: 'I find planets outside the Solar System.'
     button: false
 widget-2:
-    title: "Publications"
-    url: '/publications/'
-    text: "I'm an astronomer so all my papers are on ADS.
-           But I keep an up-to-date list <a href='/publications/'>here</a>."
-    video: ''
-    button: false
-widget-3:
     title: "Curriculum"
     url: 'cv'
     text: 'Here is a pdf version and here is a fancy web version.'